leeluolee/fstorm/README.md

 A very very small idea for writing file more __'safety'__ and __'super fast'__, inspired by steno, but more efficient and sensible.

+__fstorm is very suitable to be used when you need to excute frequently writing to same file.__